Arbeitsbereich

 Die Untersuchung internationaler Migration hoch-qualifizierter Fachkräfte mit Hilfe umfangreicher digitaler Spuren

-Daniela Perrotta, Elizabeth Marie Jacobs, Tom Theile, Emilio Zagheni, Sarah Charlotte Johnson, André Grow-Böser; in Zusammenarbeit mit Carlos Callejo Penalba (Aalto University, Finnland), Kiran Garimella (Massachusetts Institute of Technology, Cambridge, Vereinigte Staaten), Ingmar Weber (Qatar Computing Research Institute (QCRI), Doha, Katar), Helga de Valk (Netherlands Interdisciplinary Demographic Institute, University of Groningen, Niederlande)
+Daniela Perrotta, Elizabeth Marie Jacobs, Tom Theile, André Grow-Böser, Emilio Zagheni; in Zusammenarbeit mit Sarah Charlotte Johnson (MPIDR), Carlos Callejo Penalba (Aalto University, Finnland), Kiran Garimella (Rutgers, The State University of New Jersey, New Brunswick, Vereinigte Staaten), Ingmar Weber (Saarland University, Saarbrücken, Deutschland), Helga de Valk (Netherlands Interdisciplinary Demographic Institute / University of Groningen, Niederlande)

 Ausführliche Beschreibung

-High-skilled migration represents an important and increasingly large component of international migration streams, with substantial socioeconomic implications for both sending and receiving countries.
+High-skilled migration represents an important and increasingly large component of international migration, with substantial socioeconomic implications for sending and receiving countries.
 Standard data on migration are often costly, coarse-grained, and inconsistent across countries.
-As a result, they are typically inadequate to improve our understanding of high-skilled migration.
-Alternative data and methods are thus needed to routinely capture the ever-growing and ever-changing phenomenon of high-skilled migration and to provide a clearer picture of the spatiotemporal and sociodemographic aspects of the international migration of professionals.
-In this context, digital trace data from social media implicitly provide a large amount of information that can be exploited to identify mobility patterns at an unprecedented scale.
+Alternative data and methods thus are needed to routinely capture the ever-growing and ever-changing phenomenon of high-skilled migration and to provide a clearer picture of the spatiotemporal and sociodemographic aspects of the international migration of professionals.
+Digital trace data from social media implicitly provide rich information, which can be exploited to identify mobility patterns in unprecedented ways.

 Schlagworte: